pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 {:.big}

-The Scholarly Commons is _an agreement_ to come together and create a commons for the good of anyone involved in scholarly or scientific knowledge.
+The Scholarly Commons is _a commitment_ to come together and create a commons for the good of anyone involved in scholarly or scientific knowledge.
 The Scholarly Commons is also _an opportunity_ to make the world a better place by drastically improving our practices and widening our networks for the